campmaker LLC

 Crash Safety

 Everything in a van should be designed to be safe in a crash.
 A crash will likely produce a force on each item in your van and propel it forward with a force 30 to 50 times it’s weight.
 If you have 50 pounds of gear in a cabinet, in a 30 g crash it will pull itself off the wall with 1,500 pounds of force.
 Many van cabinets are not designed for a crash and don’t protect you from flying debris.
 A lot of cabinets will have more than 50 pounds in them.
-CampMaker cabinets are well constructed out of MDO plywood with both screw and glue every joint.
-Glued joints are so much stronger than just nailed or screwed joints.
+CampMaker cabinets are well constructed out of plywood where we screw and glue every joint.
+Glued joints are much stronger than just nailed or screwed joints.
 The cabinets are bolted through both the floor (for floor cabinets) and to the wall frames.

 Accessories, like magnetic strips holding kitchen knives in the galley, may be fine while parked, but the situation changes when the vehicle is in motion.
 Look at what is in the van and how is it secured, so no harm comes to the passengers of the vehicle.